1999 Acura Integra-- Powertrain

 All manual-equipped Integra models feature a short-stroke shift linkage of exceptional rigidity.
 The system approaches the quality feel and short stroke of the Acura NSX shift linkage system.

 Both manual transmissions feature a refined hydraulic clutch unit to provide progressive engagement and low clutch-pedal effort.

 As in the past, all Integra models feature equal-length halfshafts, which virtually eliminate torque steer.

-TRANSMISSION WITH GRADE LOGIC CONTROL SYSTEM
+ELECTRONICALLY CONTROLLED FOUR-SPEED AUTOMATIC TRANSMISSION WITH GRADE LOGIC CONTROL SYSTEM

-In operation, Grade Logic Control compares the actual driving condition with a map stored in the ECU (electronic control unit) memory.
+In operation, Grade Logic Control compares the actual driving condition with a map stored in the electronic control unit (ECU) memory.
 Based on the degree of variance between actual driving conditions and the map, the system either allows shifting or prevents it, in order to minimize frequent gear changes.
 In essence, the Grade Logic Control can estimate the grade of a hill by measuring the vehicle speed and throttle angle and comparing these to the map in the ECU.
 The system holds the transmission in a lower gear for better uphill acceleration and also provides additional engine braking in downhill driving.